markashleybell/markashleybell.com/posts/helping-the-next-developer-readable-csharp-code.md

     :::csharp
     Animal dog = GetThing(true);

-This contrived example contains a deliberately terrible method name, but we've all seen similar in real codebases…
+This contrived example contains a deliberately terrible method name, but I'm sure we've all seen similar code in real codebases…

-## Named method parameters
+## Named arguments

-Doubtless you will have encountered lines like the following:
+I'm sure you'll also have seen code like this:

     :::csharp
     var myObject1 = new ComplicatedThing(true, 3, true, false, true);

     myObject2.PerformAction(Action.Update, 12, "Joe Bloggs", true);

-But what do all those parameter values represent?
-Using named method parameters can make things much clearer for maintainers:
+What do all of those parameter values represent?

+By using named arguments, we can make things much clearer:

     :::csharp
     var myObject1 = new ComplicatedThing(